5 Important Auto Industry Trends (2022-2024)

 However, it’s estimated that there will be 33 million autonomous vehicles on the road by 2040.

 The Society of Automotive Engineers (SAE) “Levels of Driving Automation” standard shows how stages of vehicle automation progress.

-There are already about 31.4 million vehicles on the road that meet the Level 1 standard.
+There are already over 30 million vehicles on the road that meet the Level 1 standard.

 And predictions indicate that this number will grow to 54.2 million by 2024.

 In addition, more than half of all vehicles are expected to fall into the Level 1-5 range by 2024.